Watson-Jackson showcase highlights Texans-Ravens matchup

 ARIZONA (3-6-1) AT SAN FRANCISCO (8-1)

-There are no undefeated teams left in the standings after the 49ers squandered several opportunities last week against Seattle and lost in overtime amid a growing list of injuries on their offense.
+There are no undefeated teams left.
+The 49ers squandered several opportunities last week against Seattle and lost in overtime amid a growing list of injuries on their offense.
 Fortunately for them, they’ll host a Cardinals team on a three-game losing streak.

 Arizona is second-to-last in the league in scoring and total defense, with at least 21 points allowed in all 10 games.